Samin Sharma: Specialty

 Sharma specializes in the non-surgical treatment of mitral and aortic stenosis.
 He reportedly performed 3,722 angioplasties over three years (2005-2007) according to a study by the New York State Department of Health.
 He also performs rotational atherectomy, an alternative to angioplasty for complex, calcified coronary lesions.
 He has published extensively on the procedure and he is a principal investigator (PI) on scores of clinical trials and research grants analyzing and contrasting forms of interventional cardiology.
 In 2009, he performed a coronary angiography and angioplasty procedure on Indian Prime Minister Shri Manmohan Singh.

 Clinical trials

 As of 2022, Sharma participated as an investigator on more than 80 grants and multi-center trials.
 Recent and current trials focus on transcatheter aortic valve replacement, protracted percutaneous coronary interventions, outcomes of moderate to severely calcified coronary lesions, best practices, the performance of self-expanding vs balloon-expandable transcatheter aortic valve replacement, post-market device and procedural outcomes, refractory angina and rotational atherectomy.

 Recognition

-A partial listing of his awards and recognition includes Businessman of the Year by national Republican Congressional Committee for 2001-2002, Rajasthan Gaurav award in Jaipur by Rajasthan Government, India (2002), lifetime achievement award by World Business Forum, Inc New York (2004), Rajive Gandhi Memorial Award for outstanding community service and medical excellence for India (2005), Governor’s award of excellence for outstanding contribution to Medicine, New York State (2006), Ellis Island Medal of Honor (2011), America’s Top Physicians list by Castle Connolly from 2004-2007, 2009-2010, and 2012-2020, New York Magazine’s list of New York’s “Best Doctors” (2003 to 2007, 2011-2015, 2017-2021), New York Times Magazine list of “Super Doctors” in New York City (2008-2021), lowest risk adjusted mortality rate for angioplasty in the New York State (1995-1997, 1998-2000, 1999- 2001, 2000-2002, 2001-2003, 2005–2007, 2006-2008, 2010-2012, 2011–2013, 2012-2014, 2013-2015, 2014- 2016, 2015-2017, 2016-2018, 2017–2019, 2018-2020).
+A partial listing of his awards and recognition includes Businessman of the Year by national Republican Congressional Committee for 2001-2002, Rajasthan Gaurav award in Jaipur by Rajasthan Government, India (2002), Rajive Gandhi Memorial Award for outstanding community service and medical excellence for India (2005), Governor's award of excellence for outstanding contribution to Medicine, New York State (2006), Ellis Island Medal of Honor (2011).